 "I see."
-He saw Jim come in, look at them with surprised expression, then head for the line.
+He saw Jim come in and look at them with surprised expression, then head for the line.
 "Perhaps he was the reason?"

-She followed his gaze, and her smile at Jim was more open than when she'd first reported for duty.
+She followed his gaze, and her smile at Jim was more open than when she had first reported for duty.
 Jim grinned back.
 Then she smiled at Spock, a gentle smile that seemed to require nothing of him.
 "I refuse to answer on the grounds that I might incriminate myself."

 "Most logical."
 He knew his expression was saying it was anything but.
 Emotions, however, were still something he was working through, as Nyota would probably be happy to detail at length.
 Easier in this case to credit logic.

 "So, this isn't the lunch duo I'd expect to see together."
 Jim looked pointedly at the seat next to her.

 Spock said, "Please," at the same time she said, "Sure, take a load off."

 He sat, leaning back and studying them.
 "Should I be worried?
 I don't think I've ever seen you two alone together."

 "You should not," Spock said, then realized he was being overly blunt.
 Or honest, as a Vulcan would view it.